josh-collinsworth/joco-sveltekit/src/routes/blog/posts/introducing-svelte.md

 <ConditionalsComparison />

 <SideNote>
-I'm not distinguishing between Vue 2 and 3 here because their templating syntax is identical.
+I'm not distinguishing between Vue 2 and 3 from here on out, because they share templating syntax.
 </SideNote>

 You can of course do `else` as well (and `else if` for that matter, though I won't demo that just because writing the React expression would be a little bit of a nightmare).